 When it comes to your silverware, here’s something you should understand: first, if the person who laid the silverware knows what they’re doing, each utensil should relate to the order that the dishes will be presented in.

-The only thing you really need to remember is that you start with the utensils closest to you and always work from the outside in.
+The only thing you really need to remember is that you always work from the outside in.

 Those ones on the top are for dessert—ignore them for the moment…

 On the left, you’ll have a bunch of forks.
 On the right, you’ll probably have some knives, maybe some spoons, and maybe, a seafood fork (which looks like a miniature triton).

 If you’re still confused, this basic rule may help: anything on a flat plate should generally be eaten with a fork, and anything in a bowl should be eaten with a spoon.
 I know that seems like “duh,” but you’d be surprised how many people start scooping up beans from a flat plate (talk about embarrassing yourself…man!).